 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Dell U3417W is an Ultrawide monitor with an office and productivity focus.
 While the high resolution and large size do make it great for this use, it comes at a high price and for other uses, it isn't as good of a fit.
-See our recommendations for the best curved gaming monitors and the best 34 inch monitors and larger.
+See our recommendations for the best curved gaming monitors, the best 34 inch monitors and larger, and the best 1440p monitors.

 The LG 34UC79G-B is slightly better than the Dell U3417W.
 The 34UC79G-B has a much higher native refresh rate, and much lower input lag, as well as FreeSync support for gaming.
 Motion looks much better on the LG as it can introduce backlight flicker to reduce motion blur.
 While both screens are the same size, the Dell U3417W has a higher native resolution, so you can see more fine details.